Wang-ML-Lab/interpretable-foundation-models/README.md

 Hengyi Wang, Shiwei Tan, Zhiqing Hong, Desheng Zhang, Hao Wang<br>
 [[Paper](http://www.wanghao.in/paper/EMNLP24_VALC.pdf)] [[ACL Website](https://aclanthology.org/2024.findings-emnlp.505/)]

+## Brief Introduction for PACE
+We propose five desiderata for explaining vision foundation models like ViTs - faithfulness, stability, sparsity, multi-level structure, and parsimony - and demonstrate the inadequacy of current methods in meeting these criteria comprehensively.
+Rather than using sparse autoencoders (SAEs), we introduce a variational Bayesian explanation framework, dubbed ProbAbilistic Concept Explainers (PACE), which models the distributions of patch embeddings to provide trustworthy post-hoc conceptual explanations.
+Our PACE can provide dataset-, image-, and patch-level explanations for ViTs and achieves all five desiderata (faithfulness, stability, sparsity, multi-level structure, and parsimony) in a unified framework.

 ## Probabilistic Conceptual Explainers (PACE) for Vision Transformers (ViTs)

 Below are some sample concepts automatically discovered by our PACE, *without the need for concept annotation during training*.